taektay/ee106/docs/lab2.rst

 .. rosrun teleop_keyboard_. ..

-.. #.
+#.
 Submission: individual submission via Gradescope

-..
-In this lab's submission, we will develop a ROS node that will receive the simulated Jackal LiDAR information and will notify the user if the robot is getting closer to an obstacle.
+In this lab's submission, we will develop a ROS node that will receive the simulated Jackal LiDAR information and will notify the user if the robot is getting closer to an obstacle through a ROS topic publication.

-.. .. #.
+.. #.
 Demo: required (Demonstrate the ROS node functionality in the Gazebo world by using the Jackal.)

-.. #.
-Due time: 11:59pm, Apr 29, Saturday
+#.
+Due time: 11:59pm, Apr 30, Sunday

-.. #.
+#.
 Files to submit:

-..    - lab2_report.pdf (A template .pdf is provided for the report.) **Please include screenshots were possible and describe in detail all followed steps by showing the reasoning and any important remarks.** The developed Python code can be included in the end of your report.
+   - lab2_report.pdf (A template .pdf is provided for the report.) **Please include screenshots were possible and describe in detail all followed steps by showing the reasoning and any important remarks.** The developed Python code can be included in the end of your report.

-.. #.
+#.
 Grading rubric:

-..    - \+ 10% Create a new Gazebo world with obstacles and save it in a new `.world` file.
+   - \+ 10% Create a new Gazebo world with various obstacles.
-..    - \+ 10% Create a new ROS node that will subscribe to the robot's LiDAR ROS topic.
+   - \+ 10% Create a new ROS node that will subscribe to the robot's LiDAR ROS topic.
 The ROS message type of the LiDAR ROS Topic is the `sensor_msgs/LaserScan <http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/LaserScan.html>`_.
-..    - \+ 10% Include a ROS publisher inside the newly created ROS node to publish a `std_msgs/String  <http://docs.ros.org/en/melodic/api/std_msgs/html/msg/String.html>`_ ROS message over a new ROS topic named `jackal_robot_status`.
+   - \+ 10% Include a ROS publisher inside the newly created ROS node to publish a `std_msgs/String  <http://docs.ros.org/en/melodic/api/std_msgs/html/msg/String.html>`_ ROS message over a new ROS topic named `jackal_robot_status`.
-..    - \+ 20% Create a new Python function inside the ROS node to iterate over the LiDAR's captured distances, namely the variable `float32[] ranges` of the message `sensor_msgs/LaserScan`.
+   - \+ 20% Create a new Python function inside the ROS node to iterate over the LiDAR's captured distances, namely the variable `float32[] ranges` of the message `sensor_msgs/LaserScan`.

-..    - \+ 20% Use the ROS publisher to publish a `std_msgs/String` through `jackal_robot_status` ROS topic, including the message,
+   - \+ 20% Use the ROS publisher to publish a `std_msgs/String` through `jackal_robot_status` ROS topic, including the message,
-..       - ``critical`` if any of the `ranges` is smaller than `0.2m`
+      - ``critical`` if any of the `ranges` is smaller than `0.2m`
-..       - ``major`` if any of the `ranges` is smaller than `0.5m`
+      - ``major`` if any of the `ranges` is smaller than `0.5m`
-..       - ``minor`` if all `ranges > 1.0m`
+      - ``minor`` if all `ranges > 1.0m`
-..    - \+ 20% Demonstrate the ROS node functionality, by teleoperating the Jackal inside the Gazebo world and showcasing the transmitted ROS topic messages for each of the three cases.
-Specifically, include a screenshot of the published messages of `jackal_robot_status` by using ``rostopic`` in a new terminal and take a photo of the robot inside the Gazebo at the corresponding moment by showing the surrounding obstacles.
+   - \+ 20% Demonstrate the ROS node functionality, by teleoperating the Jackal inside the Gazebo world and showcasing the transmitted ROS topic messages for each of the three cases.
+Specifically, include a screenshot of the published messages of `jackal_robot_status` by using ``rostopic`` in a new terminal and take a photo of the robot inside the Gazebo at the corresponding moment by showing the surrounding obstacles, for each of the three cases.
-..    - \+ 10% Include a screenshot of the RViz while using the Jackal in the Gazebo world, having the RobotModel, TF, and the LiDAR visualization enabled.
+   - \+ 10% Include a screenshot of the RViz while using the Jackal in the Gazebo world, having the RobotModel, TF, and the LiDAR visualization enabled.
-..    - \- 15% Penalty applies for each late day (up to two days).
+   - \- 15% Penalty applies for each late day (up to two days).

 ..
 In this lab's submission, you need to develop a ROS node that can detect if there is an obstacle nearby to the simulated Jackal
 ..
 Develop a new python script